JMRS95KW64/JEGuzmanV/README.md

 - 👋 Hi, I’m @JEGuzmanV
 - 👀 I’m interested in CFD and AI
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on AI applied to CFD problems
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me...

 <!---